jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (ab) an offender is subject to a sentence of home detention from the date the sentence commences in accordance with section 80W, 80X, or 80Y until the sentence ends in accordance with section 80Z, except when the sentence is suspended under section 80ZG(2):
   (b) except as provided in paragraph (c), an offender is subject to a sentence of community work from the date that the sentence commences in accordance with section 75, 75A, or 76 until the date that it expires in accordance with section 75A:
   (ba) except as provided in paragraph (c), an offender is subject to a sentence of community detention from the date that the sentence commences in accordance with section 75, 75B, or 76 until the date that it expires:
-  (c) an offender is not subject to a community-based sentence during any period that the community-based sentence is suspended under section 78(2)(a) or section 78(7).
+  (c) an offender is not subject to a community-based sentence during any period that the community-based sentence is suspended under section 78(2)﻿(a) or section 78(7).
 (3) For the purposes of this Act, otherwise dealing with an offender or other means of dealing with an offender— (a) means dealing with the offender in relation to an offence following a finding of guilt or a plea of guilty, instead of imposing a sentence; and
   (b) to avoid doubt, does not include dealing with a person for non-payment of a sum of money, disobedience of a court order, or contempt of court.
-(4) For the purposes of this Act, the offender, in the case of a Crown organisation that is charged with, or convicted of, an offence against the Building Act 2004, the Health and Safety in Employment Act 1992, or the Resource Management Act 1991, is that Crown organisation and not the Crown.
+(4) For the purposes of this Act, the offender, in the case of a Crown organisation that is charged with, or convicted of, an offence against the Building Act 2004, the Health and Safety in Employment Act 1992, the Resource Management Act 1991, or Part 3 of the Vulnerable Children Act 2014, is that Crown organisation and not the Crown.

 ### 5 Application of this Act
 (1) Except as provided in subsection (2), this Act binds the Crown.